-Effective September 2013, Biochemistry Graduate courses will have a .25 credit weight.
-Graduate Students will also receive a .25 credit for participation in the Biochemistry Graduate Seminar Series.
+Effective September 2013, Biochemistry Graduate courses have a 0.25 or 0.5 credit weight.
+Graduate Students will also receive a 0.25 credit for participation in the Biochemistry Graduate Seminar Series.

-Students in the MSc program must complete a total of 1 credit consisting of 0.25 credit for the seminar course + 3 other 0.25 credit courses.
+Students in the MSc program must complete a total of 1 credit consisting of 0.25 credit for the seminar course + an additional 0.75 course credits.
 Courses should normally be from the 9000 level.
 These courses will normally be offered by the Biochemistry Department, but students can take courses outside of our program providing that they are relevant to their research (see below).

-Students in the PhD program must complete a total of 1.5 credits consisting of 0.25 credits for the seminar course + 5 other 0.25 credit courses.
+Students in the PhD program must complete a total of 1.5 credits consisting of 0.25 credits for the seminar course + an additional 1.25 credits.
 Courses should normally be from the 9000 level.
 If a student has transferred from the MSc program they may include any courses taken while in the MSc.